cweitz621/basic-hs-sa-tech-assessment-submission/README.md

    - Deal amount set to trial/subscription value
    - Deal stage set by user (typically "Active" for new trials)
    - Deal associated with contact
-   - **No line items created** - deal amount and stage provide all necessary information

 3. **Subscription Status Tracking**:
    - Subscription status is determined by deal stage, not a separate object